adamtsai0989/personalpage/README.md

 # Personal Portfolio Page

 A personal portfolio website built to demonstrate various frontend technologies and React concepts.
-The site showcases past projects, provides a brief introduction, displays work experiences via a modal, and includes a contact form — all within a multi-page SPA with dark mode support.
+The site showcases some of my past projects, a brief introduction, work experiences, and a contact form to reach me by email.

 ## Background

 This project was created as a hands-on demonstration of commonly used React patterns and frontend tooling.
-Rather than a static page, it puts several concepts in practice together: client-side routing, component-driven UI, markdown rendering, third-party email integration, icon libraries, dark/light theming, and a responsive Tailwind CSS layout.
+It puts several concepts in practice together: client-side routing, component-driven UI, markdown rendering, third-party email integration, icon libraries, dark/light theme switcher, and a responsive Tailwind CSS layout.

 ## Technologies